ombulabs/blog/_posts/2015-07-29-slack-notifications-with-slack-notify.markdown

 author: "mauro-oto"
 ---

-We have been using Slack at Ombulabs for a while now after switching from HipChat, and haven't looked back.
+We have been using Slack at [OmbuLabs](http://www.ombulabs.com) for a while now after switching from HipChat, and haven't looked back.
 It looks and feels much better than any other available platform of its kind.
 Slack provides [WebHooks](https://api.slack.com/incoming-webhooks), which you can use to post messages to your team's channels.

-We use [Solano CI](https://www.solanolabs.com) (formerly Tddium) for our automated builds, and we would get e-mails whenever a build passed or failed, but we wanted to be notified in our Slack channels.
-Enter the [slack-notify](https://github.com/sosedoff/slack-notify) gem, which makes notifying Slack using Ruby a breeze.
+We use [Solano CI](https://www.solanolabs.com) (formerly Tddium) for our automated builds.
+By default, the system sends e-mails whenever a build passes or fails, but we wanted to be notified in our Slack channels.
+Enter the [slack-notify](https://github.com/sosedoff/slack-notify) gem, which makes Slack notifications super simple in Ruby.

 To get started, first
 [set up an incoming webhook](https://my.slack.com/services/new/incoming-webhook).